Take it or leave it…

 This is the industry you can change here:

-Ex: I have ve changed my industry from Computer Software to Chemicals and this is what happens.
+Ex: I have changed my industry from Computer Software to Chemicals, which is what happens.

-If you use this filter, there will be some garbage in your search for sure, but you can still use it with Evaboot if you want as some people will correctly fill their profile industry.
+If you use this filter, your search will definitely contain garbage, but you can still use it with Evaboot if you want, as some people will correctly fill out their profile industry.

 What Evaboot does to fix this

-With the Seniority level filter, LinkedIn tries to guess the seniority level with twi information:
+When you use the Seniority level filter, LinkedIn tries to guess the seniority level with this information:

-So if you are a CEO, there is high chance that Linkedin classify you as Owner for example.
+So if you’re a CEO, there is a high chance that LinkedIn classifies you as an Owner, for example.

 They will also use the information given by users when they add their managers or add managers for other people.

-This info is poorly informed, and the algorithm give unpredictable results.
+This info is poorly informed, and the algorithm will give unpredictable results.

 LinkedIn will create a Seniority Level for every current experience on your profile.

-So if you have 4 opened experience, you will have 4 different Seniority Level attached to your profile.
+So, if you have 4 open experiences, you will have 4 different Seniority Levels attached to your profile.

-You can see in this example that a CEO can be considered as in intern.
+You can see in this example that a CEO can be considered an intern.

-That is why If you know exactly which job title you want to target, our advice is to not use this filter.
+If you know exactly which job title you want to target, we advise not to use this filter.

 After all, if you know the job titles you want to target, you don’t need this filter.